 Here is one of the most famous (and awkward) scenes in Bronze Age comics!
-In the early 70s, DC writer Denny O'Neil( soon to be famous for some very hip and relevant tales in GREEN LANTERN), decided the staid and moral Justice League members needed some Marvel Comics-like characterization.
+In the early 70s, DC writer Robert Kanigher (best known for his long stints on DC war comics), decided the staid and moral Justice League members needed some Marvel Comics-like characterization.
 The answer? in JUSTICE LEAGUE #84, Batman and Black Canary reveal their hidden feelings one evening during JLA satellite "monitor duty!"
-With almost no pre-existing sub plot set-up or foreshadowing (Marvel woulda had the silently suffering lovelorn heroes take 3 years to lead up to this moment), the two crime-fighters find themselves in an ill-advised sudden clinch, complete with soap opera dialogue!
+With almost no pre-existing sub plot set-up or foreshadowing (Marvel woulda had the silently suffering lovelorn heroes take three years to lead up to this moment), the two crime-fighters find themselves in an ill-advised sudden clinch, complete with soap opera dialogue!
 What--?
-Good thing future love interest Green Arrow would soon be coming along, knocking Batman out of the romantic running and making for a much more interesting relationship!
+Good thing future BC love interest Green Arrow would soon be coming along, knocking Batman out of the romantic running and making for a much more interesting relationship!
 Click to enlarge!

 Saturday, July 31, 2010